Thane E. Duncan, Ph.D., M.D., F.A.C.S., FAAOA

 Mark A. Milburn, M.D., F.A.C.S., FAAOA

-Dr. Mark A. Milburn received his M.D. in 1992 from the University of S. Carolina College of Medicine.
-He is certified with The American Board of Otolaryngology/Head and Neck Surgery.
+Dr. Mark Milburn received his MD from the Medical University of South Carolina at Charleston.
+He then came to Memphis for two years of general surgery residency followed by four years of Otolaryngology/Head and Neck Surgery training.
+He is certified by the American Board of Otolaryngology/Head and Neck Surgery.

 John S. Touliatos, M.D., F.A.C.S., FAAOA